Kaepernick opts out of contract, becomes free agent

 His decision leaves the team with no quarterbacks on the roster.
 Gabbert and Christian Ponder also are free agents.

+Kaepernick originally signed a $114 million, six-year contract with the 49ers in 2014, but restructured it down to a two-year deal last October - one day after replacing Gabbert as San Francisco's starting quarterback.

+The new contract, much more franchise-friendly than the original deal, converting Kaepernick's game bonuses into guaranteed money, included the clause allowing him to become an unrestricted free agent in 2017.

 Kaepernick, 29, has indicated he plans to stand for the anthem next season.
+He knelt through the ''Star Spangled Banner'' all of last season to protest police brutality and the treatment of minorities, drawing criticism and acclaim alike.

 ---